SomdattaNag/Security-Screening-System/README.md

 entry in the system’s dataset of known threats or wanted individuals, the system triggers a threat alarm and sends an email alert to authorities.
 Otherwise, a safe alarm is triggered, allowing them to proceed.

-# Tech Stack: OpenCV, face_recognition, SMTPLib, Winsound
+# Tech Stack: OpenCV, Face Recognition, SMTPLib, Winsound

 # Features:
 1. The system scans individuals and detects faces.